ADHD Burnout in Mothers: Signs, Causes and Recovery

 This is one of the most common questions mothers ask, and the honest answer is that the two can look remarkably similar, and they can coexist.
 Both involve low mood, exhaustion, difficulty coping, and withdrawal from things that used to matter.

 The distinction lies in the root.
 Postnatal depression is primarily a mood disorder linked to hormonal and neurochemical shifts after birth.
-ADHD burnout is a collapse of the brain's regulatory systems after sustained overload, too much input, too many demands, not enough recovery, for too long.
+It’s a collapse of the brain's regulatory systems after sustained overload, too much input, too many demands, not enough recovery, for too long.

-Importantly, the approaches that help each condition are different.
-Maternal mental health care that understands both, and can hold the complexity of a neurodivergent mother's experience without reducing it to a single diagnosis, is what makes the difference.
+Maternal mental health care that understands both conditions and can hold the complexity of a neurodivergent mother’s experience without reducing it to a single diagnosis is what makes the difference.

 Three-phase recovery framework for ADHD burnout in motherhood: Crisis, Problem-solving, and Application phases

 Most advice about ADHD and motherhood collapses everything into one instruction: rest more.
-That is not only incomplete; for many mothers with ADHD or other neurodivergence, it is actively unhelpful.
-"Rest" in the first weeks is a very different thing from "rest" six months in.
+That is not only incomplete, but for many of those with ADHD or other neurodivergence, it is actively unhelpful.
+“Rest” in the first weeks is a very different thing from “rest” six months in.

 The framework I use in my practice is adapted from the Mental Health Standard for Adjustment Disorder, Overstrain and Burnout — a clinical guideline from my counselling training in the Netherlands — reshaped for the realities of neurodivergent motherhood.
-It has three phases, and trying to skip any of them tends to prolong recovery rather than shorten it.
+It has three phases, and trying to skip any of them tends to prolong the time it takes to recover from burnout rather than shorten it.

 Phase one: crisis

-In practice, for a new mother, this looks like:
+In practice, for a caregiver, this looks like:

 • Reducing sensory input wherever possible — quieter home, softer lighting, permission to wear earplugs